 Whatever you do, don’t lecture them, try to “fix” them, make them feel guilty or badly for how they feel, or make them feel like they’re your “feel good” project of the day.
 Just be real..and just be you.

 3. It will take time for them to heal.
-Anytime a heart is broken, it takes time, comfort, self-work, and encouragement to level out.
+Anytime a heart is broken, it takes time, comfort, self-work, genuine love, and encouragement to level out.

 They’re not going to just “snap out of it” or “be their old self.”
 Don’t become frustrated with them.
 Believe me, they are just as frustrated as you may become after they aren’t able to shut off their heartache or grief.
 Don’t heap additional guilt onto them by placing unfair expectations on them.
 They can, and most likely will, emerge from their situation better…but it will take time.

-There are so many ups and downs a person will go through when going through situations of heartache.
+There are so many ups and downs a person will go through when going through situations of heartache, anger, and deep grief.
 Reminders of their loss can also spring up out of nowhere, at any given time, which also create ups and downs for a griever.
 Please allow them the freedom to go through all of these ups and downs without reacting to them.
 They’re not meaning to be hurtful–or irritated–on purpose towards others…it is not meant to be personal…they’re merely trying to get through their pain on a day to day (and sometimes an hour by hour) basis.

 5. Don’t assume other people are encouraging them or being there for them.
 More times than not, they can feel isolated and alone.
 Even if they don’t ask for it, they need love and encouragement.
 Show compassionate concern for them.
 Do NOT ignore them or act as though their grief experience didn’t happen.
 Don’t drop out of their life.
 They need loving and loyal support more than ever!